CodingHobby/Scaffoldme/README.md

 # Scaffoldme

 Scaffoldme is an experiment to build a simple scaffolding app, kinda like Yeoman, but easier to create templates for.
-Right now, sadly, you'll have to copy the template folder in the root of this library, although I'm currently working on a command to automatically copy it through a command.

 The way this works is you basically can use the command `scaffoldme create <template> --variant <variant>` to scaffold a template.
 If you do not specify a variant the script will automatically load the `default` variant.